 What is the Debt to Equity Ratio?

-The Debt to Equity ratio (also called the “debt-equity ratio”, “risk ratio”, or “gearing”), is a leverage ratio that calculates the weight of total debt and financial liabilities against the total shareholders’ equity.
-Unlike the debt-assets ratio which uses total assets as a denominator, the debt to equity ratio uses total equity.
+The Debt to Equity ratio (also called the “debt-equity ratio”, “risk ratio”, or “gearing”), is a leverage ratio that calculates the weight of total debt and financial liabilities against total shareholders’ equity.
+Unlike the debt-assets ratio which uses total assets as a denominator, the D/E Ratio uses total equity.
 This ratio highlights how a company’s capital structure is tilted either toward debt or equity financing.

 Debt to Equity Ratio Formula

 Debt to Equity Ratio = Total Debt / Shareholders’ Equity

 Debt to Equity Ratio = (short term debt + long term debt + fixed payment obligations) / Shareholders’ Equity

 Debt to Equity Ratio in Practice

 If, as per the balance sheet, the total debt of a business is worth $50 million and the total equity is worth $120 million, then debt-to-equity is 0.42.
 This means that for every dollar in equity, the firm has 42 cents in leverage.
 A ratio of 1 would imply that creditors and investors are on equal footing in the company’s assets.

 A higher debt-equity ratio indicates a levered firm, which is quite preferable for a company that is stable with significant cash flow generation, but not preferable when a company is in decline.
 Conversely, a lower ratio indicates a firm less levered and closer to being fully equity financed.
 The appropriate debt to equity ratio varies by industry.